Dr Martens sees profits slide but on track for return to growth

 Despite this, Dr Martens said it expects underlying profits to rise “significantly” over the financial year ahead, with analysts expecting a jump to between £54 million and £74 million.

-Its stock is already in the US market for the spring/summer season and either there or on its way for the autumn/winter.
+Its stock is already in the US market for the spring/summer season and either there or already being shipped for the autumn/winter.

+But the group makes the bulk of its footwear in Vietnam, which is facing a 46% reciprocal US tariff, set to come into effect in July.

 “We do however recognise that there is continued macroeconomic uncertainty and the full outcome of tariffs is still unknown, and we will monitor this closely through the year and take action as appropriate,” the group said.